ivanhoe-k/lightweight-ddd/README.md

 This example shows how to avoid over-fetching, prevent silent logic errors, and still maintain rich domain behavior — even when dealing with partial state.

 🔧 This is still a work in progress.
-The example is not yet complete, and more patterns and scenarios will be added as time allows.
+The example will grow as more patterns and workflows are added.

 ### 🔄 Hypothetical Usage